tmonguillon/devstack-conf/README.md

 * Baremetal or VM with 8Gb RAM and 40Gb Disk (at least)
 * Ubuntu 14.04
 * Git installed
+* Promiscuous mode on the ethernet card if you want to route the public network

 Installation & configuration